Cream Tea Scones

 5. Brush each circle with heavy cream, and sprinkle with coarse white sparkling sugar.

-6. Place the two circles of dough on the baking sheet, and cut each into 6 wedges.
+6. Place the two disks of dough onto the baking sheet, and cut each into six wedges.
 Pull the wedges apart a bit, leaving them in a circular pattern with about 1" space between each wedge.

 7. For best rising, place the pan of scones into the freezer for 15 minutes, while you preheat your oven to 425°F.